mapbender/mapbender-documentation/en/quickstart.rst

 #.
 You can open an application by click on the title, the screenshot or the start button.

 #.
-Before you can administrate with Mapbender you have to log in to get access to the administration.
+Before you can administrate with Mapbender, you have to log in to get access to the administration.

 #.
-Click on Login at right-top to open the login page.
+Click on Login at the top-right to open the login page.

 #.
 You can log in with the user that was generated on installation.
 It can be ``root`` and password ``root`` (This is the default user and password that you get after installation of Mapbender on OSGeo-Live.
 Please change the root password if you want to run a productive environment.
 Please don't delete the user :guilabel:`root`.).